 Focus on a healthy balanced diet of vegetables and fruit, whole grains, and protein from a variety of sources such as legumes, nuts, lower-fat dairy and alternatives, lean meats, and fish.
 Limit how many highly processed foods you eat.
 Look at the big picture rather than fat alone.
 By limiting highly processed foods and choosing whole, natural foods, especially more plant-based foods, you reduce the amount of saturated fat in your diet.

 The amount of fat a child or adolescent needs depends on their height, build, gender and activity level.
 Young children need a slightly higher amount of fat for growth and development, but the need decreases as they grow older.

 What is dietary cholesterol?

 The liver makes about 80% of the cholesterol in your body.
 The other 20% comes from the foods you eat.
-The foods that raise your blood cholesterol the most are saturated fat and trans fat in such foods as fatty meat and whole-fat dairy products, snack foods and some ready-prepared foods.
+The foods that raise your blood cholesterol the most are high in saturated fat and trans fat, like: fatty meat and whole-fat dairy products, snack foods and some ready-prepared foods.
 Foods that have high levels of dietary cholesterol include:

 Dietary cholesterol only has an effect in some people.
 From a nutrition perspective, the best way to control blood cholesterol is to eat a healthy diet that is lower in fat, especially saturated and trans fat.
 Studies show that for healthy people with no history of heart disease, diabetes or high blood cholesterol, eating an average of one egg per day (or seven eggs per week) does not increase the long-term risk of heart disease.